rezabtuhin/laracrud/README.md

 https://github.com/rezabtuhin/laracrud.git
 ```

-### Step 2: Navigate to the project directory in your desktop.
+### Step 2: Navigate to the project directory on your desktop.

-### Step 3: Open terminal and run these commands (Requires all command).
+### Step 3: Open the terminal and run these commands (Requires all commands).

 ```sh
 composer install